GE-Bio/FLINO/README.md

 Describe the output

 ##### Performing multiple evaluations in a single run.
 This next example may require five to seven minutes of computational time to complete.
+The input file **\FLINO-main\eRuns\eRuns_Grid256_14VS.txt** is a tab delimited file with the first row representing the column names and input parameters for the evaluation run.
+Each subsequent row represents one evaluation run.
+There are five evaluation runs.
+The fourth column name is called **PARM_NORM_METHOD** and is the only change for the five evaluation runs.
+This input parameter is the normalization method that is being applied to the evaluation data.
+The five normalization methods being applied are:
+1. TMM - trimmed mean of the M-values (Robinson and Oshlack 2010, Tarazona 2011, 2015)
+2. MRN - median ratio normalization (Maza 2013)
+3. Q75NZ - 75% quantile normalization excluding zero intensity objects
+4. Q50NZ - 50% quantile normalization excluding zero intensity objects
+5. MEDIAN - Median normalization

 > analysisRun = "eRuns_Grid256_14VS.txt"

 > source("Rcode/Run_FLINO_Evaluator.R")